SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/2019-10-01-printing-press-german.md

 title|Printing ‘German’?
-The Printing Press and the Standardization of Early New High German date|01.10.2019 abstract|How did the printing press impact the standardization of German=
+The Printing Press and the Standardization of Early New High German date|01.10.2019 abstract|How did the printing press impact the standardization of German?

 ## Early New High German and the idea of Standard German